 All LAL Representatives whether paid or unpaid will be required to read LAL’s Safeguarding policy as part of their induction process.
-The importance of safeguarding children is also included in each role specific handbook.
 All staff that are recruited on a seasonal basis and permanent basis that will have unsupervised contact with children will (as part of the induction process) be tested on their safeguarding knowledge.
 If any areas are identified as lacking staff will receive the necessary training.

-In addition to this as per our Prevent Policy and Procedure, we will ensure that all staff are fully aware of the threats, risks and vulnerabilities that are linked to radicalisation, and are aware of the process of radicalisation and how this might be identified early on.
+In addition to this, as per our Prevent Strategy we will ensure that all staff are fully aware of the threats, risks and vulnerabilities that are linked to radicalisation, and are aware of the process of radicalisation and how this might be identified early on.

-It is the responsibility of the HR Manager to review this policy annually and more frequently if necessary as per government guidance, legislation change or as a result of any other significant change or event.
+It is the responsibility of the Operational side General Managers and HR Manager to review this policy annually and more frequently, if necessary, as per government guidance, legislation change or as a result of any other significant change or event.